tlichten/vagrant-vsim/README.md

 ============
 **Caution**: This project is in pre alpa state.
 This project uses Virtualbox which is not supported.
 Use at own risk.
 Please see known issues at the bottom.

-**The goal of this project is to create a largely automated setup of a Clustered Data Ontap simulator using vagrant in order to ease demos, testing and help become more familiar with cDOT and it's integration in projects like OpenStack.**
+**The goal of this project is to create a largely automated setup of a Clustered Data Ontap simulator using vagrant in order to ease demos, speed up testing and help become more familiar with cDOT and its integration in projects like OpenStack.**

 System requirements